YuchenHui22314/TREC_iKAT_2024/README.md

 cd ./src/rewrite
 ./rewrite_ikat_23.sh # or ./rewrite_ikat_24.sh
 ```
 to rewrite queries for TREC iKAT 2023 or 2024 respectively.
-The program will first read the `json` file for storing `Turn` objects to memory, then put the rewritten queries to each `Turn` object then retranscripted them back to a `json` file.
+The program will first read the `json` file for loading `Turn` objects to memory, then put the rewritten queries to each `Turn` object then retranscripted them back to a `json` file.
 You should carefully review the code to understand the rewriting process and determine which  `reformulation_name` and `rewrite_model` to specify in the script.
 Here is a brief summary of available reformulation names:
 - `gpt-4o_judge_and_rewrite`: The personalized reformulation method used in the paper, which first dynimically decide the persaonlization need for each query then rewrite and response accordingly.
 - `gpt-4o_rar`: The non-personalized query reformulation method used in the paper.
 Will get a de-contextualized query and pseudo-response.
 - ... and so on.
 Please review the code for more details.